detranam/cookbook_chooser/README.md

 #cookbook_chooser.py

 ##Goals
-1. Be able to parse a json list of cookbooks
+[x] Be able to parse a json list of cookbooks
-2. Be able to accept a new book and append it to the json list
-3. Be able to give a random recipe from ANY book
-4. Be able to list all the different 'kinds' of book to choose from
+[x] Be able to accept a new book and append it to the json library [ ] Be able to randomly recieve a recipe from a single book [ ] Be able to randomly recieve a recipe from a single type (food, drink, etc) [ ] Be able to list all kinds of books (pretty printed) [ ] Be able to list all books (pretty printed)